williamkahia/info/README.md

-- 👋 Hi, I’m @williamkahia
+- 👋 Hi, I’m @williamkahia,
-- 👀 I’m interested in JavaScript,Python,Dart, NodeJs, flutter, React, MySql, Mongo
+- 👀 I’m interested in JavaScript,Python,Dart, NodeJs, flutter, React, MySql, Mongo.
-- 🌱 I’m currently learning NodeJs, flutter, React,
+- 🌱 I’m currently working on web and mobile apps using NodeJs for the API, React with Redux fro the web app and Flutter for mobile app.
-- 💞️ I’m looking to collaborate on web & mobile apps.
+- 💞️ I’m looking to collaborate on web apps, mobile apps and possibly AI projects probably in the near future.
 - 📫 How to reach me?
      - send me an email though the address below